hex-five/multizone-iot-sdk-pfsc/README.md

 - [Microchip SoftConsole (RISC-V Toolchain and OpenOCD)](https://www.microsemi.com/product-directory/design-tools/4879-softconsole#downloads)

 _Note_: the SoftConsole software is neededed only to provide the RISC-V Toolchain and the OpenOCD folders.
 It is not required to build, load, debug, and run the MultiZone Firmware.
-Alternatively, you can build and debug MultiZone Firmware from the command line with Makefile and GDB or you can use your own Eclipse installation with the Eclipse CDT project incuded in this repo - see section below.
+Alternatively, you can build and debug MultiZone Firmware from the command line with Makefile and GDB or you can use your own Eclipse installation with the Eclipse CDT project incuded in this repo - see [Eclipse CDT Project](#optional-eclipse-cdt-project).

-**MultiZone Trusted Firmware**
+**Trusted Firmware SDK**

 ```
 git clone --recursive https://github.com/hex-five/multizone-iot-sdk-pfsc.git